 One build that is extremely powerful is this Swordmaster-focused build.
 It's so good that I've been using this build to solo-clear group content in the Deep Desert.

-The great thing about this build is that you can actually get the weapon (which is integral to the build) for free!
+The great thing about this build is that you can actually get one of the weapons (which is integral to the build) for free!

 Quick Links: